How to boost your yield farming rewards

 You can verify your ibETH holdings by looking at the “Your ibETH holding” tab in upper right above the deposit module.
 Now, let’s dive into how you can leverage your yield farm to maximize your passive income.

-How to leverage your yield farm with Alpha Homora V1
+How to boost yield farming rewards with Alpha Homora V1

 For those who are interested in getting leverage on your yield farm, please reference the risk section and ensure you recognize what you’re getting into.
 Getting leveraged is risky business!
 But done properly, it can be lucrative strategy for responsible farmers.